-In conducting its inquiry, the Royal Commission has been tasked to hear the voice of:
+In conducting its inquiry, the Royal Commission was tasked to hear the voice of:

 • parents and caregivers from diverse backgrounds